peterhenrique/sql_zoo/README.md

 # opinions nov 2
 They were really hard and some of the most abstract ones (like SELF JOIN 10), were beyond my knowledge.

 I hope to get better at SQL and revisit this.
-Above all, it was a great learning exercise
+Mostly, it was a great learning exercise and showed how much I still have to learn.